top of page

 The video below is Carol the “Growth Mindset” guru.

 Ultimately the goal is to replace nonproductive self-talk with productive thinking habits.
 For example, instead of a student thinking, “I am so talented!” they would think, “I worked really hard!”.
 Instead of thinking, “Well that was a complete failure, I am not a good artist!”, they would think “Well now I know how not to do that!”.
-This type of language is consistent the growth mindset and is essential to success in any area of achievement.
+This type of language is consistent with the growth mindset and is essential to success in any area of achievement.

-IN CONCLUION:
+IN CONCLUSION:

 I was required to assess my students 2 to 4 times a year.
 Likely many of you will have no such requirement in place.
-I do, however, recommend that you do take time to give your budding artist feedback from time to time.
+I do, however, recommend that you take time to give your budding artist feedback from time to time.
 Be it formal or informal.
 They doubtlessly get feedback on their writing or math work.
-It should really not be any different in art.
+It should not be any different in art.
 Imagine how well your child would be doing in math or writing if they were never given any feedback!

-5 views0 comments
+8 views0 comments

 Recent Posts